Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 See what plans you qualify for in less than 2 minutes

-Your home warranty is only as valuable as its claim approval record — and not all providers are created equal.
-This guide breaks down the latest home warranty claim approval rate data, reveals which companies have the strongest approval reputations, and explains the most common reasons claims get denied so you can avoid them.
-Whether you're shopping for a new plan or trying to get a denied claim overturned, the insights here could save you hundreds — or even thousands — of dollars in unexpected repair costs.
+Your home warranty is only as valuable as its claim approval record, and not all providers are created equal.
+This guide breaks down the latest 2026 home warranty claim approval rate data, reveals which companies approve the most claims based on BBB filings and consumer survey data, and explains the most common reasons claims get denied so you can avoid them.

 Key Pinch Points